oanguenot/webrtc-experiments/documentation/Integrating webRTC.md

 I seen a lot of applications in my life.
 I'm not a great software architect but I think I succeeded to put the minimum viable architecture in the applications I developed so I tried to share some advices here to ease your WebRTC integration.

-## Sample application
+## Integrate by step

 Attached to that documentation is a sample application that illustrates some of these architectures advices.
 Depending on your existing codebase, it could be more or less complicated to integrate.
 But, putting in place some of them will help your keeping that part under control and avoid to propagate this new code everywhere in your existing codebase.

-_Recommendation_: As for every new part of code added, spend some time thinking on how you will introduce it.
+> As for every new part of code added, spend some time thinking on how you will introduce it.
 If you need to rework on some parts, do it before adding the WebRTC stuff, because once added, it will take more time to rework as usual...

 ## Separation of concerns